Crux, space constraints and subdivisions: Introduction

-The last application studies subdivisions in Erd\Ho s-Renyi random graphs.
-While the size of the largest $K_t$-minor in a random graph is widely studied (for example \cite{Bollobas1980, Fountoulakis2008, Krivelevich2009}), the only known results for clique subdivision is when $p$ is a constant.
-More precisely, when $p \in (0, 1)$ is a constant, Bollob\'as and Catlin \cite{Bollobas1981} proved in 1981 that the largest clique subdivision of $G(n, p)$ is $(\sqrt{2/(1-p)}+o(1))\sqrt{n}$ with high probability (w.h.p.).
+The last application studies subdivisions in Erd\Ho s-R\'enyi random graphs.
+While the size of the largest $K_t$-minor in a random graph is widely studied (for example \cite{Bollobas1980, Fountoulakis2008, Krivelevich2009}), not many results are known for clique subdivision.
+When $p \in (0, 1)$ is a constant, Bollob\'as and Catlin \cite{Bollobas1981} proved in 1981 that the largest clique subdivision of $G(n, p)$ is $(\sqrt{2/(1-p)}+o(1))\sqrt{n}$ with high probability (w.h.p.).
+When $p=o(1/\sqrt{n})$ and $p>1/n$, Ajtai, Koml\'{o}s and Szemer\'{e}di~\cite{Ajtai1979} proved that the size of largest clique subdivision of $G=G(n, p)$ is in $[(1-\varepsilon)\Delta(G), \Delta(G)]$.

-We determine the size of largest clique subdivision upto polylog-factor when $p=\omega(\frac{\log n}{n})$.
-We remark that when $p = o(\frac{\log n}{n})$, the clique subdivision is typically extremely small in $G(n,p)$: only logarithmic in size.